 Cash equivalents consist of highly liquid investments with remaining maturities of less than three months on the date of purchase.
-As of December 31, 2004 and 2003, cash equivalents are comprised of \$25,117,452 and \$2,540,395, respectively, held in money market accounts.
+As of December 31, 2005 and 2004, cash equivalents are comprised of \$19.2 million and \$25.1 million, respectively, held in money market accounts.

-Short-term investments consist of highly liquid investments with remaining maturities of greater than three months on date of purchase and less than one year as of December 31, 2004.
-Short-term investments as of December 31, 2004 comprise of treasury bonds in the amount of \$10,031,738, which are classified as held-to-maturity and carried at amortized cost, which approximated the fair value of these investments due to their short maturities.
-There were no material unrealized losses as of December 31, 2004.
+Short-term investments consist of highly liquid investments with remaining maturities of greater than three months on date of purchase and less than one year as of December 31, 2005 and 2004.
+Short-term investments as of December 31, 2005 and 2004 are comprised of U.S. Treasury bonds in the amounts of \$19.9 million and \$10.0 million, respectively, which are classified as held-to-maturity and carried at amortized cost, which approximated the fair value of these investments due to their short maturities.
+There were no material unrealized losses as of December 31, 2005 or 2004.